ksator/junos_monitoring_with_a_TIG_stack/README.md

 - https://github.com/ksator/collect_snmp_with_telegraf

 ## Telegraf

+telegraf is an open source collector written in GO.
+Telegraf collects data and writes them into a database.
+It is plugin-driven (it has input plugins, output plugins, ...)

 The file [telegraf.conf](telegraf.conf) is a telegraf configuration file.
 It uses the telegraf `jti_openconfig_telemetry` input plugin (grpc client to collect telemetry on junos devices) and `influxbd` output plugin (database to store the data collected)
 You can also use the telegraf `snmp` input plugin to monitor Junos.

+## Influxdb

+Influxdb is an open source time series database written in GO.

+The file [meta.db](meta.db) contains the influxdb databases and users.
+It has a database `juniper` and a user `juniper` with a password `juniper`

 ## Grafana

+Grafana is an open source tool used to visualize time series data.
+It supports InfluxDB and other backends.
+It runs as a web application.
+It is written in GO.

+The yaml file [datasource.yaml](datasource.yaml) is config file.
+This file contains a list of datasources that will be added during Grafana start up.

 The yaml file [dashboards.yaml](dashboards.yaml) is a config file.
 This file contains a list of dashboards providers that will load dashboards into Grafana from the local filesystem.
 When Grafana starts, it will insert all dashboards json files available in the paths configured in [dashboards.yaml](dashboards.yaml)

 The directory [dashboards](dashboards) has dashboards json files

-The yaml file [datasource.yaml](datasource.yaml) is config file.
-This file contains a list of datasources that will be added during Grafana start up.

-## Influxdb
-The file [meta.db](meta.db) contains the influxdb databases and users.
-It has a database `juniper` and a user `juniper` with a password `juniper`

 # Requirements to use this repository